lcbrq/magento2-LCB_DompdfDocuments/README.md

 ![Dompdf invoice configuration](media/configuration.png?raw=true)

+## Installation

+For non composer installation you have to add dompdf/dompdf dependency manually with `composer require dompdf/dompdf`

 ## Disclaimer

 Plugin was provided on an "as is" basis and the user assumes liability for its usage.